cosmos/ibc/spec/core/ics-003-connection-semantics/UPGRADES.md

     // verify proofs of counterparty state
     abortTransactionUnless(verifyConnectionState(currentConnection, proofHeight, proofConnection, currentConnection.counterpartyConnectionIdentifier, counterpartyConnection))

+    // verify that counterparty did not restore the connection and store an upgrade error
+    // in the connection upgradeError path
+    abortTransactionUnless(verifyConnectionUpgradeErrorAbsence(currentConnection, proofHeight, proofUpgradeError))

     // upgrade is complete
     // set connection to OPEN and remove unnecessary state